ssfsx17/ffpnp/Jobs/JobDetails/Ashigaru.md

 Oblivion (16 AP) (multi) - Attempt to instantly-kill all enemies.

-Oboromuramasa (single) (BDL+) - Break a priceless Katana 2H.
-Do 20 attacks on the target.
+Oboromuramasa (single) (BDL) - Break a priceless Katana 2H.
+Do 10 attacks on the target which each have Break Damage Limit.